attribution for image not found

 Wouldn’t that be a cockblocking buzz kill?
 Poor, poor dudebros.

 On the far left, and far right, reductionism rules the day.
 We cannot live in these winner take all abstractions.
 We need to keep talking about human realities in all their complexity among all humans.
 Until we grant ourselves permission to address our selves and all others without clinging to some abstraction that is richly rewarded with wealth and prestige, in an effort to give ourselves and all others dignity that should not have been denied in the first place, we will remain atomized, feeling helpless, paranoid, and trapped in mean and wasteful competition.

-What say we tell ourselves that we are all human, that we all have intrinsic value, that none of us need to justify our existence, that we are enough— all of us are enough and all of us are capable of growing and adapting to the good of all.
+What say we tell ourselves that we are all human, that we all have intrinsic value, that none of us need to apologize or being here, that we are enough— all of us are enough and all of us are capable of growing and adapting to the good of all.
 If we learn to deal with our realities without thinking it necessary to give “others” a bum deal, we just might make it out of most of the man-made messes that are bearing down on us right now.
 We just might find out that most of us are smarter than we’ve been told we are and that we cannot move confidently and wholly into the world and the future without giving ourselves permission to fully embrace that we are enough and we can become more— because that’s what humans do.
 Social evolution is not the domain of any ultimate authority, it is the birthright of all of us and everything that is human.